betterobjects/activeql/docs/tutorial.md

   // but return the validationValidations rightaway if( ! car || ! driver || ! _.isEmpty( validationViolations ) ) return { validationViolations };

-  // this is the assignment - notice that car is an instance of EntityItem
+  // this is the assignment - notice that car is an instance car.driverId = driver.id
-  // the actual attribut values are in car.item car.item.driverId = driver.id

   // should there are any validationValidations with the current item it would throw an error when saving -
   // we don't want that - thats why we validate first